fkirc/attranslate/README.md

 To make this possible, `attranslate` supports the following file formats:

 - Flat or nested JSON
-- Flat or nested YAM
+- Flat or nested YAML
 - PO/POT-files
 - Android-XML
 - iOS-Strings